-Staff helped patients to be involved in decisions about care and treatment.
-They were aware of the Accessible Information Standard (a requirement to make sure those patients and their carers can access and understand the information that they are given.)
+They were aware of the Accessible Information Standard (a requirement to make sure that patient's and their carers can access and understand the information that they are given).

-- Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available.
-The translator was available every day to support any patients whose first language was not English. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment. - The practice identified carers and supported them.
+- Staff communicated with people in a way that they could understand, for example, easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them.